 Neandertal origin of cave art

 Neanderthals created meaningful symbols in meaningful places and creation of the art, which includes a hand stencil in Maltravieso, involved planning a light source, mixing pigments for colouring and choosing a proper location.
-Therefore, their cognitive abilities must have been silimar to early modern humans.

-Our results were published in Science.
-The article, which was also the on the cover of the Science issue, was accompanied by an in depth article by Tim Appenzeller, who describes implications and expected discussions arising from our work.
+was accompanied by an in depth article by Tim Appenzeller, who describes implications and expected discussions arising from our work.

 The Photo Galleries with pictures from